13.1 miles of spectacular scenery

 After returning to Lovers Point, runners and walkers will get on the Recreation Trail which runs next to the ocean.
 At the Aquarium, they will once more travel on Cannery Row.
 Expect music and a large cheering gallery here.
 At Drake Street, the course will link back to the Recreation Trail for the final stretch to the finish at the Custom House Plaza.

 There will be huge crowd support at the finish.
-After crossing the finish line, you will receive a unique ceramic finisher’s medallion, a mylar blanket for warmth (if weather conditions dictate) and a variety of post-race refreshments.
-There will also be cold Lagunitas beer (if over age 21) and hot minestrone soup in the Custom House Plaza area after exiting the food tent.
+After crossing the finish line, you will receive a unique ceramic finisher’s medallion, a mylar blanket for warmth (if weather conditions dictate) and a variety of post-race refreshments and adult beverages.
+There will also be cold Sufferfest beer (if over age 21) and hot minestrone soup in the Custom House Plaza area after exiting the food tent.
 Be sure to stick around for the awards ceremony and enjoy the many shops and restaurants located on adjacent Fisherman’s Wharf and Alvarado Street.